04 May 2022

 IV Tocilizumab Supply Update

-The ARA have met today with representatives from the TGA, Arthritis Australia and Roche.
-Stock of IV tocilizumab arrived in Australia yesterday.
+The ARA met with representatives from the TGA, Arthritis Australia and Roche last week.
+The stock levels of IV tocilizumab continue to improve but remain constrained.
+Roche confirmed that the supply will be limited to 50% of pre-pandemic levels until mid 2022.
 While this is enough to ease the current severe shortage it is not enough to completely resolve the situation.
 We would like to thank rheumatologists who have worked with their patients to reduce the use of IV tocilizumab by 75% during this severe shortage which has allowed continuing supply to those most in need.
 This is a great achievement and has not been replicated in other countries.

 Systemic juvenile idiopathic arthritis (sJIA) patients and polyarticular juvenile idiopathic arthritis (pJIA) patients

 - Patients undergoing IV tocilizumab treatment for sJIA and pJIA may resume their normal dosing regimen.

 - Patients with sJIA and pJIA can be initiated on IV tocilizumab if required.